Red Arrows

 Initially, they were equipped with seven Folland Gnat trainers inherited from the RAF Yellowjacks display team.
 This aircraft was chosen because it was less expensive to operate than front-line fighters.
 In their first season, they flew at 65 shows across Europe.
 In 1966, the team was increased to nine members, enabling them to develop their Diamond Nine formation.
 In late 1979, they switched to the BAE Hawk trainer.
 The Red Arrows have performed over 4,800 displays in 57 countries worldwide.

+The team celebrated their 60th Diamond Season in 2024, with an anniversary decal applied to the fuselage and fin, as well as a special 'anniversary break' manoeuvre being included in the display.

 History

 Predecessors

 The Red Arrows were not the first RAF aerobatics team.
 An RAF pageant was held at Hendon in 1920 with teams from front-line biplane squadrons.

 In 1925, No. 32 Squadron RAF flew an air display six nights a week entitled "London Defended" at the British Empire Exhibition.
 Similar to the display they had done the previous year, when the aircraft were painted black, it consisted of a night-time air display over the Wembley Exhibition flying RAF Sopwith Snipes which were painted red for the display and fitted with white lights on the wings, tail, and fuselage.
 The display involved firing blank ammunition into the stadium crowds and dropping pyrotechnics from the aeroplanes to simulate shrapnel from guns on the ground.
 Explosions on the ground also produced the effect of bombs being dropped into the stadium by the aeroplanes.
 One of the pilots in the display was Flying Officer C. W. A. Scott, who later became famous for breaking three England–Australia solo flight records and winning the MacRobertson Air Race with co-pilot Tom Campbell Black in 1934.

 In 1947, the first jet team of three de Havilland Vampires came from RAF Odiham Fighter Wing.
 Various teams flew the Vampire, and in 1950, No. 72 Squadron was flying a team of seven.
 No. 54 Squadron became the first RAF jet formation team to use smoke trails.
 Vampires were replaced by Gloster Meteors, No. 66 Squadron developing a formation team of six aircraft.

 Hawker Hunter aircraft were first used for aerobatics teams in 1955, when No. 54 Squadron flew a formation of four.